Skip to main content

 Vaporum (2017, Windows) Review

-STEAMIN' WITH OLD-SCHOOL MODERNITY
+STEAMIN' OLD-SCHOOL MODERNITY

 Also for: Linux, Macintosh, Nintendo Switch, Playstation 4, Xbox One

-I'm all for keeping antiquated genres alive, but I'm not convinced the modernization does Vaporum much good.
-The floaty, tile-based movement feels like a compromise to draw in a new audience, but the effect slows the game down, and enemies hopping from tile to tile looks ridiculous.
-Being able to look around freely, as if it was a first-person shooter, adds nothing.
+I appreciate efforts to keep antiquated genres alive, but I’m not convinced modernization benefits Vaporum much.
+The floaty tile-based movement feels like a compromise meant to attract a broader audience, but it slows the game down, and enemies hopping awkwardly between tiles often looks ridiculous.
+The ability to freely look around, as if in a first-person shooter, adds little of value.

 Comments